ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 Currently there are these different reference types:

 * `0x01`: references to gabby grove formatted feeds (ED25519 Public Key, 32bytes of data)
-* `0x02`: gabby grove signed event hashes (such as `previous`), using blake2b-256 (32bytes of data)
+* `0x02`: gabby grove signed event hashes (such as `previous`), using SHA256 (32bytes of data)
-* `0x03`: `content.hash` also using blake2b-256 (32bytes of data)
+* `0x03`: `content.hash` also using SHA256 (32bytes of data)
 * `0x04`: "SSB v1", legacy / old feed reference (ED25519 Public Key, 32bytes of data)
 * `0x05`: SHA256 message hashes as used by legacy ssb
 * `0x06`: SHA256 binary blob hashes as used by legacy ssb

-Only 1 to 3 are valid on gabby grove event fields.
+Only 1 to 3 are used on gabby grove event fields.
 4 to 6 are intended to encode cipherlinks in CBOR encoded content when referencing feeds in the legacy format.
 I'm relativly certain and hopefull this will be revised and extended but it feels like a good starting point.
 They all should be convertable to and from the base64 encoded ASCII references we currently use in JSON.

-We add one byte as prefix to those bytes, making all references 33bytes long.
+We add one byte as prefix to those bytes, making all references 33bytes long, for now.

+### Cross references

+Up until now SSB only had to deal with `.ed25519` and `.sha256` to identify a whole feed and individual messages respectivly.
+Although I'd like to avoid a registry of known suffixes, my [initial thoughts](ssb://%t5mSAGJZEWus/HO+180M9SSsn5irHg/LVQTVqODFS9I=.sha256) on how to do _decent_ subjective name-spaces for identifier and networks are still very vague.
+For the meantime, I propose the `.ggfeed-v1` suffix as a default feed reference and `.ggmsg-v1` for messages.

+I also briefly looked into [IPFS Content Identifiers (CID)s](https://docs.ipfs.io/guides/concepts/cid/) and [Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/) but discarded them since it leaves the scope of this specification.
+It's only important that we clearly discerne and define type and data of these identifiers so that we can convert to and from them down the road.

 # CBOR